 Fundamentals of Lighting

-Pre-registration is required and registration fees must be paid in advance.ย Online payments via Paypal and checks are accepted.
+Pre-registration is required and registration fees must be paid in advance.
+Online payments via Paypal and checks are accepted.
+Registration will be opened around 12/01/2026.

 The registration fee listed below includes all class materials.